manjaro/pacman-mirrors/docs/index.md

 #### `-q`, `--quiet`
 Make pacman-mirrors silent.
 #### `-t {DIGIT}`, `--timeout {DIGIT}`
 Change the server maximum waiting time.
-This setting is doubled when talking to SSL enabled mirrors.
+In case of SSL enabled mirrors the value is doubled to compensate for the time spent on exchanging encryption keys.
 #### `--default`
-The argument only have effect in conjunction with `-i/--interactive`.
-This forces pacman-mirrors to load the default mirror file and ignore any present custom-mirrors file, thus allowing for reselecting mirrors for a new custom mirror file.
+This argument **only** have effect in conjunction with `-i/--interactive`.
+It forces pacman-mirrors to load the default mirror file and ignore any preset custom-mirrors file, thus allowing for reselecting mirrors for a new custom mirror file.
 The argument executes the ranking/randomizing when the selection of mirrors is done.
+Can be combined with `-y/--sync` to fully complete the process.
 #### `--no-update`
-This argument is tied to the `NoUpdate = ` setting in the config file.
+This argument is tied to the `NoUpdate = True` setting in the config file.
+Pacman-mirrors will exit after parsing `pacman-mirrors.conf` and is only useful if you don't want the mirrorlist regenerated after a pacman-mirrors package upgrade.
-When this configuration is set to True it prevents the regeneration of the mirrorlist if pacman-mirrors is invoked with the `--no-update` argument.
-Useful if you don't want the mirrorlist regenerated after a pacman-mirrors package upgrade.
 ### SYNC:
 #### `-y`, `--sync`,`-u`, `update`
 Instruct pacman-mirrors to syncronise the pacman databases after mirrorlist generation.
 This is done by calling `pacman -Syy`.
 ### API:
-Permanently make changes to pacman-mirrors configuration through an api.
-The tasks is done before generating the mirrorlist.
+Make permanent changes to pacman-mirrors configuration through an api.
+The tasks are executed before generating the mirrorlist.
-The mirrorlist is written to `[prefix]/etc/pacman.d/mirrorlist`.
 #### `-a`, `--api` [--prefix] [--get-branch | --set-branch {branch}] [--proto PROTO [PROTO ...]] [--no-mirrorlist]
+The key to the following arguments is **`-a`** or **`--api`**.
+If it is missing none of the arguments will have any effect.
 ##### `--prefix`
-* Change pacman-mirrors file-handling eg. `/mnt/install` or `$mnt`.
+* Add a path prefix to pacman-mirrors file-handling eg. `/mnt/install` or `$mnt`.
 ##### `--get-branch`
-* Returns branch from to `/etc/pacman-mirrors.conf`.
+* Returns branch from `/etc/pacman-mirrors.conf` optionally with a prefix.
 ##### `--set-branch {branch}`
-* Writes the branch to `/etc/pacman-mirrors.conf`.
+* Writes the branch to `/etc/pacman-mirrors.conf` optionally with a prefix.
 * Select ***stable***, ***testing*** or ***unstable***.
 ##### `--proto PROTO [PROTO ...]`
-* Write the specified protocols to `/etc/pacman-mirrors.conf`.
+* Write the specified protocols to `/etc/pacman-mirrors.conf` optionally with a prefix.
-* Select ***all*** or ***http***, ***https***, ***ftp*** and ***ftps***
+* Select ***all*** or ***http***, ***https***, ***ftp*** and ***ftps***.
 ##### `-n`, `--no-mirrorlist`
-* Exit when api task is done
+* Skip mirrorlist and exit when tasks has been done.
 ## pacman-mirrors.conf
 ### Manjaro branch to use for your system
 #### ```# Branch = stable```